History

 Clues to mechanical causes:

 Common to dysplasia and impingement are lateral hip, thigh, or knee pain and labral tear.
-On exam, internal rotation at 90 degrees of flexion is increased to 30–60 degrees in dysplasia or type 2 FAI and restricted with type 1 impingement.
+On exam, FIR is increased to 30–60° in dysplasia or type 2 FAI, and restricted with type 1 impingement.
+Impingement causes pain with flexion activities; dysplasia causes lateral hip pain after prolonged standing and walking.

 Impingement sign is positive in both as well as in most hip conditions.
 Lack of pain in other directions and lack of rest pain differentiate mechanical pain from diseases like AVN, synovitis, and transient osteoporosis.